benewaayaa/SQL_Portfolio/README.md

-# STARS AND AWARDS: Unraveling 'Epic TV Adventures' Success Through Comprehensive Dataset Analysis"
+# STARS AND AWARDS: Unraveling 'Epic TV Adventures' Dataset Analysis"

 ## ABOUT THE DATASET
 The dataset, powered by SQL, delves into "Epic TV Adventures," covering awards, characters, credits, episodes, persons, and votes.
 SQL queries provide key insights into award distribution, organizational achievements, individual contributions, and viewer engagement.
 This dataset is a valuable resource for making informed decisions to ensure the ongoing success of "Epic TV Adventures."